EdyDaSilva/CI_P2/README.md

             <pre><code>https://github.com/EdyDaSilva/CI_P2</code></pre>
             <li>Open the <code>index.html</code> file in your web browser.</li>
             <li>You will see an input field where you can type your tasks and a list that displays your tasks.</li>
-            <li>To add a task, type it in the input field and press Enter or click the "Add" button.</li>
+            <li>To add a task, type it in the input field and press Enter.</li>
             <li>To mark a task as completed, click the checkmark icon next to it.
 Click it again to unmark the task.</li>
             <li>To delete a task, click the trash can icon next to it.</li>
             <li>Your to-do list will be automatically saved in local storage, so you can close and reopen the application without losing your tasks.</li>